 Burnout is real – and it’s something no one is talking out.
 I personally believe that it is a silent epidemic that is a threat to the profession.
 Caseloads in schools are unmanageable and the productivity requirements in medical settings are unrealistic.
 Feeling good about your job is important and when you are chronically overworked, it’s impossible to feel competent and in control.

-I left a corporate job to become a speech path and then after 10 years as a school-based SLP, I was tired and ready for a change.
+Originally, I quit my corporate job to become a speech path.
+And then after 10 years as a school-based SLP, I was tired and ready for a change.
 I moved to teletherapy and it has kept me in the profession (because it suits my personality and my family).
 I believe that change is necessary for personal and professional growth.

 The Survive Burnout manual will guide you to make the decisions right now that will improve your state of mind.
 You will think of things in a new way and feel ready to make the changes necessary to defeat burnout.